Kaspersky marks the digital money movement in APAC

 He also expands on how this group has evolved since the headline-grabbing heist and now focuses on the rising value of cryptocurrency.

-“Even years after the Bangladesh Bank Heist incident, SWIFT, commercial banks, and the rest of financial industry were carefully tracking BlueNoroff compromises and money theft of less protected banks around the globe.
-Due to a lot of attention over a long time, BlueNoroff became less and less successful in their operations, which also required a lot of additional efforts for money laundering and covering their traces.
-This is when they started turning their heads to cryptocurrency, which price has also skyrocketed,” says Kamluk
+“Even years after the Bangladesh Bank Heist incident, SWIFT, commercial banks and the rest of financial industry were carefully tracking BlueNoroff compromises and money theft of less protected banks around the globe.
+Due to a lot of attention over long time, BlueNoroff became less and less successful in their operations, which also required a lot of additional efforts for money laundering and covering their traces.
+This is when they started turning their heads to cryptocurrency, which price has also skyrocketed,” says Kamluk.